FOLLOW AHS

 Work Collaboratively

-• Primarily work independently, but may also work with ophthalmologists and other members of the eye care team
+• Primarily work independently, but may also collaborate with ophthalmologists and other members of the eye care team

 • Work directly with patients